opnsense/docs/source/manual/unbound.rst

                                       If this is disabled and no DNSSEC data is received, then the zone is made insecure.
 Serve expired responses               Serve expired responses from the cache with a TTL of 0
                                       without waiting for the actual resolution to finish.
+When checked, multiple options to customize the behaviour regarding expired responses will appear.
+Expired Record Reply TTL Value        TTL value to use when replying with expired data.
+                                      If "Client Expired Response Timeout" is also used then it is recommended to use 30 as the default value as per RFC 8767.
+                                      Only applicable when "Serve expired responses" is checked.
+TTL for Expired Responses             Limits the serving of expired responses to the configured amount of seconds
+                                      after expiration.
+A value of 0 disables the limit.
+A suggested value as per RFC 8767 is between 86400 (1 day) and 259200 (3 days).
+                                      Only applicable when "Serve expired responses" is checked.
+Reset Expired Record TTL              Set the TTL of expired records to the "TTL for Expired Responses" value
+                                      after a failed attempt to retrieve the record from an upstream server.
+                                      This makes sure that the expired records will be served as long as there are queries for it.
+                                      Only applicable when "Serve expired responses" is checked.
+Client Expired Response Timeout       Time in milliseconds before replying to the client with expired data.
+                                      This essentially enables the serve- stable behavior as specified in RFC 8767 that first tries to resolve before immediately responding with expired data.
+                                      A recommended value per RF 8767 is 1800.
+Setting this to 0 will disable this behavior.
+                                      Only applicable when "Serve expired responses" is checked.
+Strict QNAME Minimisation             Send minimum amount of information to upstream servers to enhance privacy.
+                                      Do not fall-back to sending full QNAME to potentially broken nameservers.
+                                      A lot of domains will not be resolvable when this option in enabled.
+                                      Only use if you know what you are doing.
+Extended Statistics                   If enabled, extended statistics are printed to syslog.
+Log Queries                           If enabled, prints one line per query to the log, with the log timestamp
+                                      and IP address, name, type and class.
+Note that it takes time to print these lines, which makes the server (significantly) slower.
+Odd (non-printable) characters in names are printed as '?'.
+Log Replies                           If enabled, prints one line per reply to the log, with the log timestamp
+                                      and IP address, name, type, class, return code, time to resolve, whether the reply is from the cache and the response size.
+                                      Note that it takes time to print these lines, which makes the server (significantly) slower.
+                                      Odd (non-printable) characters in names are printed as '?'.
+Tag Queries and Replies               If enabled, prints the word 'query: ' and 'reply: ' with logged queries and replies.
+                                      This makes filtering logs easier.
+Log level verbosity                   Select the log verbosity.
+Level 0 means no verbosity, only errors.
+                                      Level 1 gives operational information.
+Level 2 gives detailed operational information.
+Level 3 gives query level information, output per query.
+Level 4 gives algorithm level information.
+                                      Level 5 logs client identification for cache misses.
+Default is level 1.
+Private Domains                       List of domains to mark as private.
+These domains and all its subdomains
+                                      are allowed to contain private addresses.
+Rebind Protection networks            These are addresses on your private network, and are not allowed to
+                                      be returned for public internet names.
+Any occurrence of such addresses are removed from DNS answers.
+Additionally, the DNSSEC validator may mark the answers bogus.
+                                      This protects against so-called DNS Rebinding.
+                                      (Only applicable when DNS rebind check is enabled in `Administration <settingsmenu.html#administration>`__) Insecure Domains                      List of domains to mark as insecure.
+DNSSEC chain of trust is ignored towards the domain name.
 Message Cache Size                    Size of the message cache.
-The message cache stores DNS rcodes
+The message cache stores DNS rcodes and validation statuses.
-                                      and validation statuses.
-The RRSet cache will automatically be set to twice this amount.
+                                      The RRSet cache (which contains the actual RR data) will automatically be set to twice this amount.
+                                      Valid input is plain bytes, optionally appended with 'k', 'm', or 'g' for kilobytes, megabytes or gigabytes respectively.
-                                      The RRSet cache contains the actual RR data.
-The default is 4 megabytes.
+RRset Cache Size                      Size of the RRset cache.
+Contains the actual RR data.
+Valid input is plain bytes,
+                                      optionally appended with 'k', 'm', or 'g' for kilobytes, megabytes or gigabytes respectively.
+                                      Automatically set to twice the amount of the Message Cache Size when empty, but can be manually modified.
 Outgoing TCP Buffers                  The number of outgoing TCP buffers to allocate per thread.
-                                      The default value is 10.
-If 0 is selected then no TCP queries, to authoritative servers, are done.
+                                      If 0 is selected then no TCP queries to authoritative servers are done.
 Incoming TCP Buffers                  The number of incoming TCP buffers to allocate per thread.
-                                      The default value is 10.
-If 0 is selected then no TCP queries, from clients, are accepted.
+                                      If 0 is selected then no TCP queries from clients are accepted.
 Number of queries per thread          The number of queries that every thread will service simultaneously.
-                                      If more queries arrive that need to be serviced, and no queries can be jostled, then these queries are dropped.
+                                      If more queries arrive that need to be serviced, and no queries can be jostled out (see "Jostle Timeout"), then these queries are dropped.
+This forces the client to resend after a timeout, allowing the server time to work on the existing queries.
+Outgoing Range                        The number of ports to open.
+This number of file descriptors can be opened per thread.
+                                      Larger numbers need extra resources from the operating system.
+                                      For performance a very large value is best.
+For reference, usually double the amount of queries per thread is used.
 Jostle Timeout                        This timeout is used for when the server is very busy.
+                                      Set to a value that usually results in one round-trip to the authority servers.
+                                      If too many queries arrive, then 50% of the queries are allowed to run to completion, and the other 50% are replaced with the new incoming query if they have already spent more than their allowed time.
 This protects against denial of service by slow queries or high query rates.
-The default value is 200 milliseconds.
-Maximum TTL for RRsets and messages   Configure a maximum Time to live for RRsets and messages in the cache.
+Maximum TTL for RRsets and messages   Configure a maximum Time to live in seconds for RRsets and messages in the cache.
-                                      The default is 86400 seconds (1 day).
                                       When the internal TTL expires the cache item is expired.
                                       This can be configured to force the resolver to query for data more often and not trust (very large) TTL values.
-Minimum TTL for RRsets and messages   Configure a minimum Time to live for RRsets and messages in the cache.
+Minimum TTL for RRsets and messages   Configure a minimum Time to live in seconds for RRsets and messages in the cache.
-                                      The default is 0 seconds.
-If the minimum value kicks in, the data is cached for longer than the domain owner intended, and thus less queries are made to look up the data.
+                                      If the minimum value kicks in, the data is cached for longer than the domain owner intended, and thus fewer queries are made to look up the data.
 The 0 value ensures the data in the cache is as the domain owner intended.
 High values can lead to trouble as the data in the cache might not match up with the actual data anymore.
-TTL for Host cache entries            Time to live for entries in the host cache.
+TTL for Host cache entries            Time to live in seconds for entries in the host cache.
-                                      The host cache contains roundtrip timing and EDNS support information.
-The default is 15 minutes.
+                                      The host cache contains round-trip timing, lameness and EDNS support information.
 Number of Hosts to cache              Number of hosts for which information is cached.
-The default is 10000.
 Unwanted Reply Threshold              If enabled, a total number of unwanted replies is kept track of in every
                                       thread.
 When it reaches the threshold, a defensive action is taken and a warning is printed to the log file.
 This defensive action is to clear the RRSet and message caches, hopefully flushing away any poison.
-                                      The default is disabled, but if enabled a value of 10 million is suggested.
-Log level verbosity                   Select the log verbosity.
-Level 0 means no verbosity, only errors.
-                                      Level 1 gives operational information.
-Level 2 gives detailed operational information.
-Level 3 gives query level information, output per query.
-Level 4 gives algorithm level information.
-                                      Level 5 logs client identification for cache misses.
-Default is level 1.
 ====================================  ===============================================================================